thorsten/phpMyFAQ/README.md

 ## Requirements

 phpMyFAQ is only supported on PHP 5.4.4 and up, you need a database as well.
-Supported databases are MySQL, PostgreSQL, Microsoft SQL Server, SQLite and MariaDB.
+Supported databases are MySQL, Percona Server, PostgreSQL, Microsoft SQL Server, SQLite3 and MariaDB.
 Check our detailed requirements on [phpmyfaq.de](http://www.phpmyfaq.de/requirements.php) for more information.

 ## Installation